JJSalsbury/JJSalsbury-weekend-sql-to-do-list/README.md

 4. Add Tasks!
 Click the 'Change Task Status' button, to update your tasks.

 NOTE:
-Tasks still in-progress will appear as GREEN.
+Tasks completed will appear in GREEN.
-Tasks completed will appear in RED.
+Tasks still in-progress will appear in RED.
 You may delete a task, at anytime, by clicking the 'Delete' button!